List of special elections in the Philippines: Chief executives

 The vice president, vice governor and vice mayor shall replace the president, governor and mayor, as the case may be, upon permanent vacancy, and shall serve until the next general election.
 For permanent vacancy for the barangay chairman, the highest-ranking member of the Sangguniang Barangay (the barangay councilor that received the most votes in the preceding election) shall replace the predecessor.
 No special election shall be called.

 If a permanent vacancy for the president and vice president at the same time occurs, a special election will be called.
 An extraordinary special election was called in 1986.

 Deputy of chief executives

 Once a vacancy for the vice governor or vice mayor occurs, the highest-ranking member of the local legislature (the member that received the most votes in the preceding election) shall replace the predecessor.
 If that member belongs to a political party, that party will nominate a new member to the legislature.
 If that member is an independent, the governor or mayor will nominate a new member.
 No special election shall be called.

+Prior to the Local Government Code of 1991

+Special elections were held when vacancies arose.
+These were numerous when the Philippines was an American colony.

-Delayed elections
+Delayed and rescheduled elections

+President and vice president

+Two presidential elections have been held outside of schedule.
+The first, which was supposed to be held in 1945, was delayed due to World War II, and was ultimately held in 1946.
+The second, which was supposed to be held in 1987, was held earlier than scheduled in February 1986.
+In both instances, the office of the presidency was not vacant.

+1946 elections

+Due to the Commonwealth of the Philippines government being driven into exile by World War II, the supposed midterm election in November 1943 and the general election in November 1945 were not held as scheduled.
+The Commonwealth government reconstituted itself in 1945 and some senators called for elections to be held right away.
+The United States Congress approved a joint resolution setting the date of the election on not later than April 30, 1946.
+The Commonwealth Congress then enacted a law, Commonwealth Act No. 725, setting the date of the election on April 23, 1946.
+Like most special elections though, the winners would serve only until 1949, or as if their terms started in 1945.

+Manuel Roxas defeated the incumbent Sergio Osmeña, while the former's running mate Elpidio Quirino defeated Osmeña's running mate Eulogio Rodriguez.
+Senate and House of Representatives elections were also held on the same date.